Part 1 of 4: The Non-Zero-Sum Solution to the Palestine Crisis: Prisoners of Their Expertise

 Dunning-Kruger Ad Hominem Objection: You, author, are not a Middle-East expert.
 You don't know the depth of your ignorance.
 Ad Hominem Rebuttal: Most real breakthroughs come from outsiders with uncluttered brains, no intellectual axes to grind, and no "pet" beliefs.
 In 75 years the experts have utterly failed to solve the Palestine Problem.
 And their present solution ("Forgive, forget, just play nice from now on") is patently stupid.
 Simply ask "Which area within geographic Palestine should go to the newly-sovereign state of Palestine?" and from the inescapable practical consequences of any choice you will immediately see its stupidity.

 The Mutual Hatred Runs Too Deep.
-Precisely why we need to separate them.
+Precisely why it would be beneficial to separate them.

 Why evict the Palestinians and not the Jews?
 This is not an eviction, but an incentive.
 There is no imaginable inducement which would persuade Israelis to move, while a sovereign New Palestine in a decent location would certainly attract many Palestinians.
 We can keep nurturing a grudge, however legitimate, forever arguing over blighted terrain with very poor prospects for future security and prosperity.
 Or we can move on.

 The oil-rich states won't contribute.
 If they carefully consider the broader situation, they will.
 In the Palestine context, the Arab states have postured as "victims of Israeli aggression and foreign meddling".
 Here is a chance to show the world that they can take assertive, meaningful action and be heroes instead of victims.
 US$200 Billion is cheap, less than Qatar spent to host the 2022 FIFA games.
-And if they don't spend it now, it will cost them more later through Iran's ascendancy.
+The ongoing War and attempts to mitigate the Palestinians' plight are also costing money that would be better spent building New Palestine Somewhere Else.
+Finally, if the wealthy Arab states don't spend it now, it will cost them more later through Iran's ascendancy.
+And it will cost the entire world much, much more, if Iranian-style extremism becomes the norm in Nigeria, Turkey, Pakistan, Malaysia, Indonesia, Bangladesh, and eventually the Arab countries themselves.

 But this gives Israel almost everything it wants.
 Zero-Sum Thinking.
 Instead consider how everyone benefits, compared to the realistic alternatives for each.